fatimazahrahamdoune/fitbit-user-behavior-analysis/README.md

 Average sleep efficiency was calculated for each of the 24 users with available sleep data and grouped into analytical efficiency segments.

+For this case study, users were segmented as Low (<85%), Moderate (85%–<95%), and High (≥95%) sleep efficiency.
+These thresholds are analytical categories used for this project rather than clinical classifications.

 **Results:**

 - **Moderate Efficiency:** 16 users (66.7%)